JayAgra/bearTracks/README.md

 - Ability to download JSON of form data to upload later
 ### To Add:
 - %age option when querying data
-- break apart all handling specific to 2023 into modules
 - Discord pings before matches
 - Ability to allow a member of another team to access data temporarily
 ## Setup